Chordless cycle filtrations for dimensionality detection in complex networks via topological data analysis: Methods

 \subsection{Database and neural network architecture}

-For a better understanding and comparison of the results, we used the same real-world networks as those reported in~\cite{almagro2022detecting}.
+For better understanding and comparison of the results, we used the same real-world networks as in~\cite{almagro2022detecting}.
 These are undirected networks with fewer than 100 000 nodes from very different domains.
-Tables~S3 and S4 include a detailed description of the data as reported in~\cite{almagro2022detecting}.
+Tables~S4 and S5 include a detailed description of the data as reported in~\cite{almagro2022detecting}.

 \paragraph{\textsc{SynNet} dataset for inferring dimension using neural networks.} Deep networks require large amounts of data to avoid overfitting and to learn robust features, due to their large number of parameters.
 In fact, neural networks generally require large datasets to achieve high performance~\cite{krizhevsky2012imagenet,lecun2015deep}.
 However, with the $\mathbb{S}^D$ model, we tackle this challenge by generating plenty of synthetic graphs with known dimensions to train neural networks.